New-Christian-Bible-Study/swedenborg-dictionaries/README.md

 #### 3. Configure the spell checker to use the dictionary files

 Create `.vscode/settings.json` with the following content.
-(If the file already exists excluded the top and bottom braces.)
+(If the file already exists, exclude the top and bottom braces.)

 ```
 {